'Til Death Do Us Part: Carmen and Dave: Follow-up

 The stress of making a reality show can be difficult on a marriage, as evidenced by the breakup of Nick Lachey and Jessica Simpson, but it was apparently not the source of trouble for Electra and Navarro.
-Electra has denied the existence of any "MTV curse" and said that the reality shows she did with Navarro were not responsible for their later divorce.
+Electra denied the existence of any "MTV curse" and said that the reality shows she did with Navarro were not responsible for their later divorce.